MicrosoftDocs/customer-insights/ci-docs/journeys/customer-insights-quickstart-guide.md

 - **Analytics**: You can measure the performance and effectiveness of your email campaign based on the Customer Insights - Data profiles.
 You can track metrics such as open rate, click rate, conversion rate, and revenue generated by your campaign.
 - **Lead scoring**: You can assign scores to your customers based on their loyalty points and other attributes from the Customer Insights - Data profiles.
 You can use the lead scoring feature to rank your customers based on their engagement and readiness to buy.

 **Step 5**: Add an end tile and set the journey status to Completed.
 This will end the journey for the customer after they receive the email.
 Publish and activate your journey.
-This will make your journey live and ready to run.
+This makes your journey live and ready to run.
 You can monitor the performance of your journey using the analytics dashboard and the insights panel.

 **Summary**